redis/redis-doc/topics/benchmarks.md

 Factors impacting Redis performance
 -----------------------------------

-There are multiple factors that can impact the result of a Redis benchmark.
+There are multiple factors having direct consequences on Redis performance.
+We mention them here, since they can alter the result of any benchmarks.
+Please note however, that a typical Redis instance running on a low end, non tuned, box usually provides good enough performance for most applications.

 + Network bandwidth and latency usually have a direct impact on the performance.
 It is a good practice to use the ping program to quickly check the latency